-The subjects are located within an established district of Carmunnock, Glasgow, where surrounding properties vary in design, use and character.
-All local amenities and facilities can be generally found within the wider geographical area and are considered to be within a relatively reasonable commuting distance.
+The subjects are located within the Dowanhill district of Glasgow, where surrounding properties are generally of similar design, use and character.
+All local amenities and facilities can be found within the wider geographical area and are considered to be within a relatively reasonable commuting distance.

-The subjects are understood to be contained within the Carmunnock Conservation Area and as such the cost of repair or reinstatement works are likely to be higher than normal.
+It is understood that the building is B Listed and is located within a conservation area and as such the cost of repair or reinstatement works are likely to be higher than normal.
 Any works considered necessary will require to be carried out in consultation with the Local Authority Planning Department.